Respite services can strengthen a family's ability to care for a family member with a disability and stay together, as a family.

 - a couple of hours during the day to ‘do your own thing'.

 Respite may be centre-based, providing a person with disability with daily supports and community activities, or home-based.

-If you are the carer of a person who is eligible for specialist disability services, you may be able to access respite support through your local Disability Service Centre.
+If you are the carer of a person who is eligible for specialist disability services, you may be able to access respite support through your local service centre.

 Other funded respite services

 - Community Care program may provide in-home or centre-based respite.